X-Ray Equipment Operator In Podiatric Radiography

 - The clinical training is conducted by the clinical instructor at the podiatric facility.

 - Clinical instruction will include positioning and a minimum of 20 projections excluding the competency projections.
+All exposures must be directly supervised by the clinical instructor.

 - Competency projections are a clinical exam and shall include 10 projections with only 2 of any single projection allowed to count toward the competency projections.
 All competency testing shall be directly supervised by the clinical instructor.